What is full spectrum lighting?

 Apart from making for a beautiful home and improving how we see and feel at any time of the year, full spectrum light bulbs are also crucial for applications where high color rendering is essential, such as in art or photography.

-For residential applications, people may prefer a warmer light with a color temperature ranging between 3500K and 4500K as this color range is comforting and pleasing to the eye, while still delivering useful benefits of full spectrum lighting.
-All our Chromalux bulbs fall in this range, with our Chromalux incandescents at 3750K and our halogens at 4200K.
+For residential applications, people may prefer a warmer light with a color temperature ranging between 3500K and 4500K as this color range is comforting and pleasing to the eye, while still delivering the useful health benefits of full spectrum lighting.

-For retail applications, people may want to choose a light source with a color temperature ranging from 4000K to 5000K.
+For retail applications, people may want to choose a full spectrum lamp with more white light, with a color temperature ranging from 4000K to 5000K.
 In the office, aim for between 5000K and 6500K to increase alertness.

 In the end, no matter the type of full spectrum light you choose, by seeing and feeling better, you will enjoy doing what you love with increased comfort and joy under a better light.
 Now that's a real recipe for health and well-being!